 But how often do humans even think about such things?
 I bet Mary Oliver did.

-I also feel like a kindred spirit when she writes about morning, and how she treasures the earliest part of the day.
-I’ve long been a morning person, savoring the solitude, the gentle advance of light, and the feeling of possibility that lingers in the air.
-Of course the peacefulness of early morning delights many creative artists … a tiny opening in the day that feels inspired and open to the many benefits and rewards of silence.
+I also felt like a kindred spirit when Oliver wrote about morning, and how she treasures the earliest part of the day.
+I’ve always been a morning person, savoring the solitude, the gentle advance of light, and the buzzy feel of possibility that lingers in the air.
+Of course the peacefulness of dawn and pastel skies delights many creative artists … a tiny opening in the day that feels inspired and open to the many benefits and rewards of silence.

 As Mary Oliver puts it …